Research Identity for Academics: How to Clarify Your Scholarly Voice and Research Trajectory

 • Understand why you’re talking and why your project matters

-• Identity and reach your intended audience, because you understand who you are talking to
+• Identify and reach your intended audience, because you understand who you are speaking to.

 • Revise your ideas for clarity and coherence instead of defensiveness and deference.